jthurteau/mr/README.md

   - the contents of the vm config are layered on top of a copy of the project config that excludes select keys, including:
     - 'enabled', 'project', 'app', 'standalone', 'ignore', 'merge', and any key in the vm config's 'ignore' fact.
     - the contents of the vm's config replace matching keys from the project's config unless the the vm's 'merge' fact alters the merge behavior for that key.
 - generated, fact values to be generated by Mr per local instance of a project (see "Mr Options")
 - assert, facts that must match a certain value, or the build will be aborted (see "Mr Options")
 - require, facts that must exist or match a certain value, of the the build will be aborted (see "Mr Options")
 - stack, list of dependencies for Mr to resolve for the project build (see "Mr Options")
+- safe_mount #TODO future feature to mount guest mounts as read_only
 - load_developer_facts, whether/where to load local developer facts (see "Mr Options"), must be set in Mr Options, or the "local_facts" file.
+- load_instance_facts, whether to maintain instance facts (defaults to true, several core features require this, see "Mr Options")
 - load_stack_facts, whether to load stack facts (see "Mr Options")
 - disable_hiera, whether to use Hiera for Puppet (see "Mr Options")
 - verbose, increases error outputs generally (see "Mr Options")
- - debug, sets 'verbose' true, enabled additional output, and prevents a variety of outputs from being buffered (see "Mr Options") load_instance_facts, indicates if Mr should keep a special set of peristent facts create when Vagrant creates VMs and destroyed when they are destroyed, defaults to true and is needed to support various features like random values and bandwidth throttling box_source, explicitly sets the 'box' ElManager and Vagrant will use software_collection, enables use of Software Collections and optionally sets a source sc_repos, sets a list of repos to enable for software_collections license_ident, string or hash configuring how ElManager will handle VMs, including box_source, registration, and various OS related environment settings. strings are used as a lookup for idents defined in el.yaml
+- debug, sets 'verbose' true, enabled additional output, and prevents a variety of outputs from being buffered (see "Mr Options")
+- box_source, explicitly sets the 'box' ElManager and Vagrant will use
+- software_collection, enables use of Software Collections and optionally sets a source
+- sc_repos, sets a list of repos to enable for software_collections
+- license_ident, string or hash configuring how ElManager will handle VMs, including box_source, registration, and various OS related environment settings. strings are used as a lookup for idents defined in el.yaml

-import, list of host files to mirror to the installed provisioner (see "Provisioner Installation") puppet_modules, list of puppet modules the provisioner will use, and where to get them (see "Provisioner Installation") install_files, list of Mr files to copy into the installed provisioner (see "Provisioner Installation") install_global_files, list of Mr files to copy into the installed provisioner as "global"files (see "Provisioner Installation") project_repos, list of host and remote files to mirror into the local provisioner (See "Project Repos")
+- import, list of host files to mirror to the installed provisioner (see "Provisioner Installation")
+- puppet_modules, list of puppet modules the provisioner will use, and where to get them (see "Provisioner Installation")
+- install_files, list of Mr files to copy into the installed provisioner (see "Provisioner Installation")
+- install_global_files, list of Mr files to copy into the installed provisioner as "global"files (see "Provisioner Installation")
+- project_repos, list of host and remote files to mirror into the local provisioner (See "Project Repos")

-helpers, list of helper provisioners to add automatically, unlike some most other facts, the helpers from different sources are set to "merge"  by default. guest_throttle, bandwidth limit shared across all VMs. this feature only works when load_instance_facts is true (the default value) puppet_fact_source, source to load facts for PuppetManager to use in puppet_apply, defaults to '::' which is puppet_config_source, source to load configuration for PuppetManager, defaults to puppet.yaml vagrant_config_source, source to load configuration for VagrantManager, defaults to vagrant.yaml el_config_source, source to load configuration for VagrantManager, defaults to el.yaml
+- helpers, list of helper provisioners to add automatically, unlike some most other facts, the helpers from different sources are set to "merge"  by default.
+- guest_throttle, bandwidth limit shared across all VMs. this feature only works when load_instance_facts is true (the default value)
+- puppet_fact_source, source to load facts for PuppetManager to use in puppet_apply, defaults to '::' which is
+- puppet_config_source, source to load configuration for PuppetManager, defaults to puppet.yaml
+- vagrant_config_source, source to load configuration for VagrantManager, defaults to vagrant.yaml
+- el_config_source, source to load configuration for VagrantManager, defaults to el.yaml

+    'pref_license_ident',
+    'git_developer','ghc_developer','ghe_developer',
+    'ghc_pat',
+    'ghe_pat','ghe_host',
+    'rhsm_user','rhsm_pass','rhsm_org', 'rhsm_key', 'rhsm_host',

 #### Bundling